-Even at that I can not transcribe all Spanish documents, the ones I have no problems with are Mexican Church, and Civil documents.
+Even at that, I can not transcribe all Spanish documents, the ones I have no problems with are Mexican Church and Civil documents.
 Don’t tell me to transcribe any other Spanish speaking country because I can’t.
+One thing that does help allot is looking at the other documents next to the one that I am trying to transcribe and sometimes that helps make out the words since they are similar and may be more legible.

 Here are the sources that I used to learn to transcribe Mexican Spanish Church and Civil Registry Documents.
 The tutorials are provided free of charge by BYU (Brigham Young University) Center for Family History and Genealogy.
 The following tutorial will help you get familiarized with Spanish parish records.
 It also contains an index of given names, surnames, abbreviations, Glossary of Spanish terms, occupations, and Racial designations

-Check the tutorial here, you can chose between Spanish and English
+Check the tutorial here, you can choose between Spanish and English

 Transcription Rules & Techniques – Abstracting & Transcribing Genealogical Documents, By Kimberly Powell.